maytusp/triplet_search/README.md

 # Triplet Search
 Contributors: [Ioannis Pappas (USC)](https://scholar.google.co.uk/citations?user=M-zFg4kAAAAJ&hl=en) and [Maytus Piriyajitakonkij (UofManchester and A*STAR)](https://maytusp.com)

+### Update: This work is accepted at Workshop on Human-Inspired Computer Vision at ECCV 2024, Milan

 ### Description
 The code is for creating a triplet contained of 3 images (root_img, img_1, img_2) such that the similarity between img_1 and img_2 is equal to k1 calculated from the neural responses from the layer 1